Post-Master's Certificate in Family/Individual Across the Lifespan with Emergency Specialization

 Admission Requirements

 • An unrestricted United States RN license or eligibility for licensure as a registered nurse.
-An unrestricted Pennsylvania RN license or eligibility for licensure in the State of Pennsylvania is required, regardless of the state with the student resides.
+An unrestricted Pennsylvania RN license or eligibility for licensure in the State of Pennsylvania is required, regardless of the state in which the student resides.

 The program is accredited by the Commission on Collegiate Nursing Education.